nosas/blog/toonvision/multiclassification/article.md

 Using `matplotlib`, we can create [stacked horizontal bar charts](https://matplotlib.org/stable/gallery/lines_bars_and_markers/horizontal_barchart_distribution.html) and visualize the confidence levels of the model's predictions.
 Below is stacked bar chart of the 10 least confident predictions.
-Under the bar charts we can find the 5 least confident samples.

 <figure class="center" style="width:90%;">
     <img src="img/confidence_bottom_10.png" style="width:100%;"/>
     <figcaption>Model's 10 least confident predictions</figcaption>
 </figure>

+The model is not confident in classifying Bossbots or Sellbots.
+We can clearly see the lack of confidence in the first sample image below.
+The model correctly classifies the Sellbot with 44% confidence as a Bossbot, 6% as a Lawbot, and 47% as a Sellbot.

+The second sample is more peculiar.
+It correctly classifies the Sellbot with 53% confidence against a 42% confidence as a Lawbot.
+I'm not sure where the model sees a Lawbot in that photo, though.
+Maybe the gray sliver in the middle of the photo is a Lawbot?

 <figure class="center" style="width:90%;">
     <img src="img/predictions_bottom_10.png" style="width:100%;"/>
     <figcaption>Model's 5 least confident samples</figcaption>
 </figure>

-The model is not confident in classifying Bossbots or Sellbots.
-The first sample is classified with 44% confidence as a Bossbot, 6% as a Lawbot, and 47% as a Sellbot.
-The second sample is more peculiar - it is correctly classified as a Sellbot with 53% confidence against a 42% confidence as a Lawbot.
-I'm not sure where the model sees a Lawbot in that photo - maybe the gray sliver in the middle of the photo is a Lawbot?

 Let's make some heatmaps and visualize what the model sees in the wrong and least confident predictions.